42-AI/Python-Bootcamp-Corrections/correction_01.md

         Student may have implement extra methods to manage the security aspect, thus it is okay to have more than the methods mentionned.

-    - Second, you have to perform the following test to verify the security
-      management:
+<br/><br/>

   - **For the following accounts ask the defendee to run his corruption detection function** :
-	-  The following account is corrupted because it has an attribute that starts with b
+	-  The following account is corrupted because it has an attribute that starts with b:
         ```python
         from the_bank import Account, Bank